Historical Katy TX House

 Frequently Asked Questions (FAQs)

-2. What makes restoring a historic roof different from a standard roof replacement?
+1. What makes restoring a historic roof different from a regular replacement?